Source Water Protection

 The source water protection measures that are contained in a source water protection plan have already been reviewed and approved by the Minnesota Department of Health.
 Those that have been communicated to a public water supplier through formal correspondence from the Minnesota Department of Health have also been reviewed and approved.
 Therefore, the scoring serves to prioritize work that will provide the greatest public health benefit that is achieved using public funding.
 The Minnesota Department of Health does not anticipate that trade secret information will be compromised as a result of the information presented in a grant application nor documenting the work that is performed and reported under a grant agreement.

-The Minnesota Department of Health will provide written notification to grant applicants of the scoring results by November 15, 2013.
+The Minnesota Department of Health will provide written notification to grant applicants of the scoring results after April 28, 2014.
 Successful applicants will be informed that either 1) they will receive a grant using the amount that has been budgeted for this application period or 2) they are being given priority for funding in the next application period using the score and time and date that was assigned to their application when it was received by the Minnesota Department of Health.
 Successful applicants may be required to provide additional information necessary for the grant agreement.

 If awarded a grant, NO work should begin until ALL required signatures have been obtained on the grant agreement, and grantee receives a signed copy of the grant agreement.